 Annual renewals

 CoinTracker plans automatically renew annually on the original purchase date, ensuring continuous access to upcoming tax reports.
-The renewal cost will be calculated on the number of transactions from the previous calendar year, so your plan may change if your transaction count increases.
+The renewal cost is based on your transaction count from the previous calendar year.
+If your current plan no longer fits your transaction needs, you'll need to manually upgrade to a higher-tier plan.

 Note that the date you renew your subscription may impact access to tax forms.